Frequently Asked Questions

 What happens if I was able to call Sharecare twice with contact information for my spouse and myself, but only one of us received an appointment?

 Persons will receive a call back for each individual appointment.
 You will have to try to call again to secure an additional appointment for your loved one.

 How do I schedule an appointment for the second immunization?

 The state is scheduling second dose appointments.
 Individuals who received their first dose at a state-supported immunization site will receive a call directly to schedule their second dose appointment.
 If the operator cannot reach the individual, multiple attempts will be made.
-All individuals who received a first dose at a state-supported site will be contacted for their second dose appointment.

 How do I prove I received my first immunization?

 Individuals need to bring their CDC vaccination card, a form of identification and proof of residency to their second dose appointment.

 What do I do if I lost my CDC vaccine card?

 It is critical that individuals bring their CDC vaccine card to their second appointment.
 However, if you have lost this card, individuals on site can access your information.
 It is important to note, this will delay the process of receiving your second dose and may increase wait time at the site.